 Foot Pain Causes

-Nearly 40 percent of adults in the United States have foot pain at some time or another.
-Factors and conditions that contribute to foot pain include:
+Nearly 70% of people in the United States have foot pain at some time or another.
+Factors and conditions that contribute to foot pain and therefore pain in the foot when walking include:

 - Excess weight: Being overweight puts more pressure on the foot’s structure.